Kaliyuga Varadaraja Perumal Temple: Presiding deity

 There is no idol found as a presiding deity.
 Only a 12 feet tall post, a granite pillar, is found.
 Pujas are performed to this post.
 The temple has a majestic front with a few carvings.
 The Pillar of power is the presiding deity of the temple.
 The granite pillar is referred as 'Kambamperumal'.
 On the lower portion of the pillar Hanuman is carved out.
 It is a tiny figure.
 It appears to be in a state of firm self-control walks forward with the Sanjeevi hill on his left hand while the right hand is raised in a token of assurance.
 While going around the pillar within the sanctum, two carved figures, who found the temple 250 years back, can be seen.
 The processional deity, Varadharaja perumal can be worshipped in a large niche within the temple.
 Sreedevi and Boodevi are found in the temple.
 This temple is also known as Kaliyuga Varadaraja Perumal Temple.

+History

+Sthala Puran

+The Sthalapurana goes like, once a cow header, Maangan son of Gopalan Padayachi who used to help the needy of his place, took out a herd of cows and found that one of his cows which was pregnant was missing on his return.
+Despite extensive search, he failed to locate the cow which was pregnant and neared the gestation period, leaving him dejected while returning home.

+Three days later, he heard an divine voice from Lord Vishnu directing him to a particular place here in Kallankuruchi where he found the cow with her new born.
+Next day morning he went in search of the cow as he was directed in his dreams, he brought the mother and the new born to his home.
+Seven days later he heard the invisible voice again, this time telling him how great fool he was to leave a wooden pillar dedicated to Lord Vishnu which had immense powers worshiped by many.

+When cow header went back to that place, he found a sacred pillar with the cow’s milk on it and immediately understood that it was none other than Lord Vishnu who had himself helped him the previous day.
+It was an accepted practice in olden days to erect the pillar as the deity and worship.